mscrm-addons.com logomscrm-addons.com logo

 • Documentation

-home/Knowledge Base/AttachmentExtractor (AE)/mscrm-addons.com Application Access for Dynamics 365 (App Access) – AttachmentExtractor
+home/Knowledge Base/AttachmentExtractor (AE)/Application Access for Dynamics 365 (App Access) – AttachmentExtractor

-This article describes how you can create an mscrm-addons.com Application User for your Dynamics 365 organization.
-Further on it shows how you can use this user to connect via AttachmentExtractor online service (App Access).
+This article describes how you can create an mscrm-addons.com Application User for your Dynamics 365 organization and how to connect with this user to AttachmentExtractor via AppAccess.

-Please create your service via connection type Server2Server first.
-When this service is saved, you can change the connection profile to AppAccess.
-This article is valid for Dynamics 365 Online only!
+Note: It is recommended that you first create your service via the Office 365 connection type to download the needed solution files to your Dynamics 365 organization.
+Once this service is saved, you can change the connection profile to AppAccess.
+This article applies only to Dynamics 365.

-If you are not sure with which version you are working this article will help you.
+If you are not sure which version you have, please see this article.

 3. Troubleshooting

-• How to check if the required Dynamics 365 Solution is installed
+• Checking if the required Dynamics 365 Solution is installed

-• What to do if you have installed the General Solution only and have no access to the settings area
+• What should I do if I installed the General Solution only and do not have access to the application user page?

-• What to do when no Azure Active Directory administrator account is available
+• What should I do if there is no Azure Active Directory administrator account is available?

 .

-After installing AttachmentExtractor, open your Dynamics 365 > Advanced Settings > Settings > “MSCRM-ADDONS”-area > AttachmentExtractor.
+After installing DocumentsCorePack, navigate to Dynamics 365 > Power Platform Environment Settings > MSCRM-ADDONS > AttachmentExtractor.

-To proceed you have to enter the credentials of an Azure Active Directory administrator account.
-This account has to be a Dynamics 365 administrator as well (A + B).
+To proceed, you must enter the credentials of an Azure Active Directory administrator account.
+This account must be a Dynamics 365 administrator as well.

 Please note: If the window does not open, you should check your popup blocker.